ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

 We see that we are getting a lot closer to a fully balanced distribution.
+Note that even though it is less important which IN shifts (IN 1, IN 2, IN 3) RAs get assigned to since the roles are not really different, we still perform the same equal distribution analysis for IN shifts since it somehow makes RAs feel better.

 ## A More Extreme Case